ManuelSimon/portfolio/README.md

 ## Deployment

 This is the static version of the project.
 Just open the **_index.html_** file with your favourite browser and you are ready to go!
-Anything else.
+Nothing else.
 Simple.

 Enjoy!